How Building Construction Project Managers Charge for Their Services

 And of course, bringing a project to a successful closure.

-It is the sole duty of a building project management team to accomplish specific goals with successes, despite given constraints, within a specified time.
+It is the sole duty of a construction project management team to accomplish specific goals with successes, despite given constraints, within a specified time.
 This goes way beyond setting up meetings, reminding contractors about deadlines, or taking stock of building material.

 If you work for yourself, it is possible that you have always wondered how best to charge for your services without undercutting yourself, something that is the usual case, especially when you are fairly new in the business of managing building projects.

-How Do Project Managers Charge their Clients?
+How Do Construction Project Managers Charge their Clients?

 In the building industry, the way you manage and oversee a project is the key to its successful implementation.
 This is essentially what a project manager is hired for.